 14 Mar It’s a Wonderful Life: 17 Breakthroughs That Have Changed Our Lives

-It all started with the wheel—an invention that dramatically improved the way we live.
+It all started with the wheel circa 3,000 BC—an invention that dramatically improved the way we humans live.
 Since then, we’ve benefited from an array of breakthroughs.
 Which ones have been the biggest in the last 30 years?
-That’s what we asked Woman’s Day editors and outside experts.
-Our top 17 picks all make us wonder how we ever lived without them.
+Here are a few of our editors picks that makes us wonder how we ever lived without them.

-The mother of all breakthroughs, the Internet is arguably the single most important technological creation of the last quarter-century.
+The mother of all breakthroughs, the Internet is arguably the single most important technological creation of the quarter-century.
 “Many people compare the advent of the Internet and its access to information with the invention of the printing press,” says Merton Flemings, PhD, faculty director of the Lemelson-MIT program in Cambridge, Massachusetts, which nurtures young inventors.
-Whether you agree or not, it is certainly altered the way Americans live their lives.
-Now we can e-mail friends, send pictures to relatives 3,000 miles away, meet the potential love of our life or watch any of a million viral videos—all with the click of a mouse.
+Whether you agree or not, it has completely altered the way we live.
+Now we can e-mail and text friends, meet the potential love of our life, watch any of a million viral videos, and read articles like this one on a screen rather than paper.
+(Just think of the number of trees saved!)
 Best of all, we can find information instantaneously with the help of search engines like Google, the most widely used of them all.
 “Google is one of the best `libraries’ that has ever existed,” says Michal Ann Strahilevitz, PhD, professor of marketing at Golden Gate University in San Francisco.